Superphysics Superphysics

 The cresset is a small thing like a baggonet, which they always wear in war or peace, at work or play, from the greatest of them to the poorest, or the meanest persons.

-They do never meet each other so as to have a pitched battle but they build small works or forts of timber wherein they plant little guns and lie in sight of each other two or three months, skirmishing every day in small parties and sometimes surprising a breast-work; and whatever side is like to be worsted, if they have no probability to escape by flight, they sell their lives as dear as they can; for there is seldom any quarter given, but the conqueror cuts and hacks his enemies to pieces.
+They never meet each other for a pitched battle.
+Instead, they build small works or forts of timber wherein they plant little guns and lie in sight of each other for 2-3 months, skirmishing every day in small parties and sometimes surprising a breast-work.

 Their religion is Islam.
-Friday is their sabbath; but I did never see any difference that they make between this day and any other day; only the sultan himself goes then to the mosque twice.
+Friday is their Sabbath.
+But I did never see any difference that they make between this day and any other day.
+Only the sultan himself goes then to the mosque twice.

 Raja Laut never goes to the mosque but prays at certain hours, eight or ten times in a day, wherever he is, he is very punctual to his canonical hours, and if he be aboard will go ashore on purpose to pray.
-For no business nor company hinders him from this duty.
-Whether he is at home or abroad, in a house or in the field, he leaves all his company and goes about 100 yards off, and there kneels down to his devotion.

 He first kisses the ground then prays aloud, and divers time in his prayers he kisses the ground and does the same when he leaves off.
 His servants and his wives and children talk and sing, or play how they please all the time, but himself is very serious.
 The meaner sort of people have little devotion: I did never see any of them at their prayers or go into a mosque.